B3nac/InjuredAndroid/InjuredAndroid-FlagWalkthroughs.md

 Which gives you: flags/ making the endpoint flags.json

-Encode the flag at in response of `https://injuredandroid.firebaseio.com/flags.json` to score: W25pbmUhX2ZsYWdd
+Base64 encode the flag from the response of `https://injuredandroid.firebaseio.com/flags.json` to score: W25pbmUhX2ZsYWdd

 ---